Spot the soul-sucking plateau before it devours your ROI!

 Beyond Year 3: The Grind

-This is a textbook law of diminishing returns example in long-term strategy: what worked before stops scaling, even if you keep investing.
+This is a textbook law of diminishing returns example in long-term strategy: what worked before stops scaling, even if you keep investing, constant returns are nowhere to be seen.

-The benefits gained diminish.
+The benefits gained diminish even with the same total input.
 Additional dollars spent no longer move the needle.

 Want more out of your Facebook Ads budget?
 Use my #1 formula to boost your ROI!